TKapitan/ALRM-VSCode/README.md

         - Return Value
           - Number
           - ID of the newly created object, will be automatically inserted to the created object.
-      - Microsoft.NAV.createObjectLine
+      - Microsoft.NAV.createObjectFieldOrValue (replacing Microsoft.NAV.createObjectLine from v0.3.1)
-        - Accept two parameters (object identification in which the field should be created) and return ID of the field as a number.
+        - Accept three parameters (object identification in which the field should be created and user who did the request) and return ID of the field as a number.
         - Parameters
           - objectType
             - String